 Dawson Richburg is a third-generation Aggie currently pursuing a Master of Agriculture in Animal Science at Texas A&M University.
 He received his Bachelor of Science in Poultry Science in 2023.
 He has a strong background in animal research and leadership through the Corps of Cadets.
 Looking forward, he aims to contribute to the agricultural pharmaceutical sales industry, combining his knowledge and passion to make an impactful difference.

-Undergraduate Interns – Hydroponic Fodder
+Interns – Hydroponic Fodder

 Nikoli Alsman is a Junior Animal Science major from Austin, Texas.
 With a longstanding interest in animal welfare, he hopes to one day attend the A&M School of Veterinary Medicine with a focus on companion animals.
 Outside of his classes, Nikoli serves as an officer for TAMU Album of the Week, a book club for music, and DJ’s for KANM student radio.
 In his free time he enjoys drawing, birdwatching, and going to concerts.